alf-p-steinbach/cppx-core-language/docs/README.md

 Even if you don&rsquo;t use it for anything else you may find it useful to use a `vector<Truth>` instead of `vector<bool>`, because with the `vector<Truth>` you can have a reference or pointer to an item.

+The notion of &ldquo;core language&rdquo; is a bit fuzzy.
+Here it includes the types offered by the core language, namely booleans, numbers and strings.
+The core language already provides partial support for ASCII via character escapes such as `\a`, and *cppx-core-language* extends this to more of the common ASCII functionality.

+I also regard `std::string` as effectively part of the C++ core language, because it plays the same rôle as the core language string types do in other programming languages. *cppx-core-language* provides a simple notation for assembling strings from parts, e.g. for arguments in function calls.
+A number of other utility functions, much like the string operations in other modern languages, are also provided.

 ## 1. Installation & use.

 After cloning, checking out or downloading the library: